 Voices of Freedom: Fannie Lou Hamer: The Spirit of the Civil Rights Movement by Carole Boston Weatherford, illustrated by Ekua Holmes

 Fannie Lou Hamer was a hero of the Civil Rights Movement alongside Martin Luther King, Jr., Malcolm X, and John Lewis, who entertained large crowds with her beautiful and powerful singing voice.
 Working for voter registration in Mississippi, she lost her job and her home, but that didn’t stop her.
-Arrested on bogus charges, she was beaten by the police who also made the other prisoners beat her too.
+Arrested on bogus charges, she was beaten by the police who also made the other prisoners beat her.
 She suffered permanent kidney damage and walked with a limp from this but still, she fought on.
-Voices of Freedom tells Fannie Lou Hamer’s story and achievements in glorious and vibrant mixed media collage illustrations. [advanced picture book, ages 9 and up]
+Voices of Freedom tells Fannie Lou Hamer’s story and achievements in glorious and vibrant mixed-media collage illustrations. [advanced picture book, ages 9 and up]

 Hazel Dorothy Scott (born 1920)